sparrow217/CSCI4900001-github-repot/README.md

   - Shows path python version.
 - `python --version`
   - Show current version of Python used by the command line command.

+###Production setup
+The app is not ready for production yet so this part is incomplete.

+Assumptions made about production:
+- Operating system: Ubuntu 12.04 or greater

+###Technologies used:
+- Django web framework and plugins for django listed in requirements.txt
+- Twitter Bootstrap css and javascript library
+- jQuery